NullerGoej/factor_front/README.md

 ## Acknowledgements

-We would like to thank all contributors and users who have helped make Factor a better solution for secure authentication.
+We would like to thank all contributors and users who have helped make Accessio a better solution for secure authentication.